Herdomain/Cat-Box-Playbook/README.md

-# CAT-BOX-PLAYBOOK
+# 📘 Incident Response Playbook – Data Breach (Cat & Box Scenario)

-## Executive Summary
+## 📝 Executive Summary

-This project involved creating a data breach response playbook for Box Manufacturing, following the NIST Incident Response Lifecycle and CISA guidance.
-The goal was to support fast and coordinated actions between internal teams and a third-party security provider (Cat) during a breach.
-The playbook includes a communication plan, stakeholder roles, and a clear escalation workflow based on incident impact, data exposure, and regulatory requirements.
+This project involved creating a data breach response playbook for Box Manufacturing, using the NIST Incident Response Lifecycle and guidance from CISA.
+The playbook is designed to support quick and coordinated actions between the internal SOC team and an external MSSP (Cat).
+It includes response workflows, communication templates, and clear escalation procedures based on the type and impact of the incident.

-Two separate communication templates were prepared—one technical letter for the MSSP and one simplified update for the company’s CEO.
-The workflow also includes specific triggers to escalate based on severity, system impact, or unresolved issues.
-This approach ensures timely response, legal compliance, and business continuity.
+The playbook also includes a technical incident report for security professionals and a simplified summary for executive leadership, ensuring effective communication at all levels.
+Escalation criteria were based on risk factors such as data sensitivity, legal impact, scope of the incident, and incident duration.

+---

-## Objective
+## 🎯 Objective

-The objective of this project was to develop an incident response playbook for a data breach scenario affecting a small company with limited in-house security resources.
-The playbook defines response steps, stakeholder roles, escalation triggers, and communication strategies.
-It was designed to help the company respond quickly, protect sensitive data, and meet regulatory obligations.
+To develop a structured incident response playbook for a small business client with limited internal cybersecurity resources.
+The playbook outlines communication workflows, stakeholder responsibilities, escalation triggers, and reporting formats to help the company detect, contain, and respond to a data breach.

-### Skills Learned

-- Built a playbook using NIST and CISA standards
-- Developed role-based escalation workflows for incident response
-- Wrote technical and non-technical incident reports tailored to stakeholders
-- Aligned security procedures with compliance requirements (e.g., CCPA)
-- Practiced translating threat indicators into actionable business decisions
+---

-### Tools & Technologies Used
+## 🛠 Tools & References

 - NIST Incident Response Lifecycle
-- CISA Playbook Guidances
+- CISA Incident Response Playbook Guidelines
-- MITRE ATT&CK (For escalation scenarios)
+- MITRE ATT&CK Framework (scenario mapping)
-- Workflow diagrams (Incident response flow and stakeholder matrix)

-## Steps

-Recommended Screenshots *delete later*
-Reviewed the breach scenario and extracted relevant information

-Identified internal and third-party stakeholders and defined their roles

-Developed technical and executive communication templates
+- Custom communication templates
+- Stakeholder role matrix and workflow diagrams

+---

+## 💡 Skills Demonstrated

+- Created client-specific playbooks based on real-world roles and scenarios
+- Developed clear escalation workflows for incident detection and response
+- Wrote technical and non-technical reports tailored for different audiences
+- Applied compliance-aligned escalation criteria (e.g., CCPA, PII exposure)
+- Translated threat indicators into business-level communication and actions

+---

+## 🔄 Project Steps

+1. **Scenario Review**: Read and analyzed the provided scenario details
+2. **Incident Type Selection**: Chose data breach as the primary threat
+3. **Stakeholder Identification**: Defined roles for Cat, Dusty, Percy, Misha, and others
+4. **Communication Templates**: Wrote incident letters for third-party and executive use
-Designed a step-by-step incident response workflow using NIST phases
+5. **Workflow Development**: Mapped incident steps using the NIST framework

-Created escalation paths based on six key risk factors (impact, scope, legal risk, etc.)
+6. **Escalation Logic**: Justified decision-making based on six key risk factors:

-Mapped common triggers to incident types, such as database misuse or insider threats

-Finalized the playbook and stakeholder matrix to support both technical and business needs
+   - Severity of impact
+   - Legal and regulatory obligations
+   - Threat nature and persistence
+   - Incident scope
+   - Duration of the issue
+   - Confirmed data compromise
+7. **Final Deliverables**: Playbook document, workflow diagram, stakeholder matrix, and letters

+---

+## 📌 When to Use This Playbook

+- Unauthorized access to sensitive data
+- Suspicious activity involving database queries
+- Alerts involving insider misuse or privilege escalation
+- External notifications of security issues
+- Any unresolved incident exceeding 48 hours

+---